Quotennial/quotennial.github.io/_posts/2019-08-29-friends-engineering.md

 toc_icon: "database"  #  Font Awesome icon name (without fa prefix)
 ---

 This post will provide an in-depth walkthrough of how to format and export text files into a SQLite database using python.
 The text files used in this projects contain all scripts from the T.V. show F.R.I.E.N.D.S. and was downloaded from [this repository](https://fangj.github.io/friends/).
-The aim of this project is to provide a more accessible data set to better serve analysis to be completed in another blog post.
+The aim of this project is to provide a more accessible data set to better serve analysis to be completed in [this blog post]().

 # Iterating Through Scripts